tsnorri/text_align/README.md

 The purpose of this library is to provide text alignment for large(ish) constant alphabets; in particular alignment of Unicode code points.
 Currently, it contains a version of the Smith-Waterman algorithm that attempts to split the dynamic programming matrix into blocks and fill them in parallel.

+At this point, the library should be considered experimental.

 ## Requirements

 - GNU Make